webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (4s)

 It's all for today.<br>
-Thanks you for comming :)
+Thank you for comming :)

 Now, it's time for questions!